podcast

 Isabelle Allende talks about Ripper and her other books

-One of my top favorites from the KBCO archive.
+One of my top favorites from the archive.
 Isabelle Allende’s books are a seductive blend of magical realism, accurate historical details and exude the alluring scent of Chilean jasmine.
 She comes into my recording studio trailing the scent of sweet vanilla and something musky, perhaps sandalwood.
 We sit and talk like old friends—about books and life.
 She revels that she puts on full make up, stockings and, shockingly, a girdle—plus other clothes, of course—just to walk down a path in her garden to her writing studio.
-Chilean-American author Allende h...
+Chilean-American author Allende has writt...

 2025-07-10